oliver-veal/robotics-coursework/docs/source/index.rst

 =====

-*Video 1: Example of just P controller*
+*Video 1: Example of closed loop control when just the proportional term is set.*

 Given that the response is based on previous error, the moving average can also cause issues with oscillation.
-Using this controller type on its own can also result in a major drawback of offset, this is when there is a sustained error built up over time that cannot be removed by the P on its own.
+Using this controller type on its own can also result in a major drawback: offset.
+This is when there is a sustained error built up over time that cannot be removed by the P term on its own.
-This is where the integral term comes in where it aims to increment or decrement the controller output and drive the error back to zero, rather than letting it persist.
+The integral term aims to reduce this offset by incrementing or decrementing the controller output and drive the error back to zero, rather than letting it persist.

-Let’s consider PI control which brings the output back to set point, in this case the desired joint angle [17]_.
+Let’s consider PI control which brings the output back to a set point, in this case the desired joint angle [17]_.
 The integral term in the controller is determining the sum of error over time of the joint angle and multiplying it by the scalar gain Ki.
 This is ideal when the system is experiencing static loads and can be seen that when used, has little to no effect in improving a well defined P controller.
 This is specific to this simulation scenario as there is no static load.